 Acceptable Use Policy (AUP)

-This Acceptable Use Policy ("Policy") outlines the acceptable and prohibited use of the Sentine platform.
-All Authorised Users representing a Subscriber (Firm) must comply with this policy.
-By accessing Sentine, you agree to adhere to these rules.
+This Acceptable Use Policy ("Policy") sets out the acceptable and prohibited use of the duely platform.
+All Authorised Users representing a Subscriber (Firm) must comply with this Policy.
+By accessing duely, you agree to follow these rules.

 1. Fundamental Prohibited Conduct

-- Facilitate, conceal, or aid in money laundering, terrorist financing, fraud, or any other criminal or illicit activity.
+- facilitate, conceal, or aid money laundering, terrorist financing, fraud, or any other criminal or illicit activity;

-- Store, upload, or transmit any illegal, offensive, or grossly inappropriate content entirely unrelated to the legitimate compliance needs of the Firm.
+- store, upload, or transmit illegal, offensive, or grossly inappropriate content unrelated to legitimate compliance needs of the Firm; or

 2. Integrity of Evidence and Data

-- Attempt to deliberately falsify, tamper with, or manipulate verification records, identity documents, risk ratings, or screening results.
+- deliberately falsify, tamper with, or manipulate verification records, identity documents, risk ratings, or screening results; or

-- Attempt to alter or delete system-generated immutable audit logs or Evidence Packs.
+- attempt to alter or delete system-generated audit logs or Evidence Packs.

 3. Account Sharing and Access

-Security and attribution of actions are critical in AML systems.
+Security and attribution of actions matter in AML systems.

-- Individual Credentials: Sentine mandates a strict "one account per individual user" policy.
-Under no circumstances may login credentials be shared amongst personnel, contractors, or external parties.
+- Individual credentials. duely operates a "one account per individual user" policy.
+Login credentials must not be shared with personnel, contractors, or external parties.

 4. Tipping-Off and Circumvention

-- Export, copy, or screenshot restricted SMR data to share with unauthorised parties, inside or outside the Firm.
+- export, copy, or screenshot restricted SMR data to share with unauthorised parties, inside or outside the Firm; or

 5. Security Violations